 Focus Group members bring decades of experience with the trades and Ontario's apprenticeship systems to the table.
 See below for current membership.Meeting Minutes Archive

-Since December of 2000, Roger has been on council in the Municipality of Neebing.
-Over the past fifteen years, he has been on various boards representing the municipality.
-Roger currently sits on the board of the Thunder Bay District Municipal League and is the league's representative on the NSWPB.
+From December of 2000 to November 2018, Roger was a Councillor for the Municipality of Neebing.
+Over the past eighteen years, he has been on various boards representing the Municipality.
+Roger was on the board of the Thunder Bay District Municipal League and was the league’s representative on the NSWPB.
 Roger has been in the trades since 1973 and has over thirty years of experience in the Forestry Industry.
 Roger’s main focus now is promoting the trades.

-Roger believes that the apprenticeship programs of today are going to allow our youth to become the best tradesperson's and leaders they can be.
+Roger believes that the apprenticeship opportunities of today are going to allow our youth to become the best tradesperson’s and leaders she or he can be.
 This is what we need to build the workforce of tomorrow and meet the demands of the future.
-This is a time of opportunity for today's youth and the future looks bright.
+This is a time of opportunity for today’s youth and the future looks bright.

 Uli holds a business degree from Germany and worked in several managerial positions prior to his immigration to Canada.
 For more than 20 years, he headed GRK Fasteners, first as a Vice-President and General Manager for the German screw manufacturer Reisser and, beginning in 1993, as Co-owner and Chairman.

 Uli is a firm believer in being different from your competitors, so together with his former wife Gerda and his two sons Dr. Mirco Walther and Dr. Thorsten Walther (deceased 2003), here in Thunder Bay, they developed at GRK numerous patents and fasteners which built the backbone of today's GRK.
 Through his knowledge, Uli has extensive experience of practices from other countries and continents.